-Awarded annually for the best doctoral thesis in geophysics.
+The Keith Runcorn Prize for the best doctoral thesis in geophysics (including planetary science and solar physics) is awarded annually.
 The winner will receive a cash prize of £1,000 and an invitation to present the results of their thesis at an Ordinary (A&G) Meeting of the RAS.
 The prize is named after Keith Runcorn (1922-95).
 A separate Michael Penston Prize is awarded for theses in astronomy.

 Subjects covered include: